Philip Treisman

 Philip Uri Treisman is an American mathematician and mathematics educator.
 He is the Director of the Charles A. Dana Center, and is a Professor of Mathematics at The University of Texas at Austin.
-He is credited with pioneering the Emerging Scholars Program (ESP), aimed at helping students from underprivileged backgrounds excel in calculus and other courses in science.
+He developed the Emerging Scholars Program (ESP), aimed at helping students from groups that are underrepresented in mathematics, science and engineering excel in calculus and other courses in science.
 The program was first implemented at the University of California, Berkeley and has now disseminated throughout college campuses across the United States.
 His efforts to improve American education have been recognized by Newsweek, the Harvard Foundation and the MacArthur Foundation, among other publications and societies.
+He is a Fellow of the American Association for the Advancement of Science.

 He graduated summa cum laude with a B.S. in Mathematics from the University of California, Los Angeles, and from the University of California, Berkeley with a Ph.D. in 1985.